 Corn silk contains vitamin C, which is ideal for boosting immunity.
 It also plays a critical role in regulating a myriad functions in the human body.

 You can also use corn silk topically.
 The tea made with it can be applied topically to deal with skin problems like boils and rashes.
 It also helps alleviate itching and pain caused by wounds, irritations or burns.

 Additionally, Corn silk has been traditionally drunk as a tea to help in coping with skin pigmentation issues.
 This can be helpful for people afflicted with vitiligo.

 Inflammation is part of your body’s natural immune response.
 However, excessive inflammation is linked to a variety of illnesses, including heart disease and diabetes.

-Due to the active ingredients found in this tea, it can reduce inflammation in certain parts of the body, such as the joints and extremities, making it an excellent tonic for both gout and arthritis, both of which have been treated by this tea throughout history.
+Due to the active ingredients found in corn silk, it can reduce inflammation in certain parts of the body, such as the joints and extremities, making it an excellent tonic for both gout and arthritis, both of which have been treated by corn silk throughout history.

 Some of the compounds found in corn silk tea can stimulate the release of digestive enzymes and bile, making the digestion process more efficient and improving our nutrient uptake.

 Corn silk is a naturally rich source of flavonoid antioxidants .Antioxidants are plant compounds that protect your body’s cells against free radical damage and oxidative stress.
 Oxidative stress is one of the major causes of a number of chronic conditions, including diabetes, heart disease, cancer, and inflammation.